CrossCheck-Bench: Diagnosing Compositional Failures in Multimodal Conflict Resolution: CrossCheck-Bench

 In order to ensure the reliability of CrossCheck-Bench, we implement verification pipeline for addressing difficulty labeling, logic consistency, and robustness.
 Tasks are labeled as L1 (Perception), L2 (Integration), or L3 (Reasoning) via model consensus (76\% agreement across GPT-4o, GPT-4.1, Gemini 2.5 Pro) and finalized by expert annotators under a clear rubric.
 Experts override model votes in 18\% of cases.

 We perform adversarial validation on 40\% of samples: three reviewers assess each QA pair for ambiguity or shortcuts, with 12\% flagged for revision.
 Inter-annotator agreement (IAA) on a separate 10\% confirms annotation stability.
 These steps ensure that CrossCheck-Bench is both challenging and reliable for multimodal reasoning evaluation.
-The detailed verification pipeline is provided in Appendix E.